Devskiller/friendly-id/README.md

 Tools
 --

-There is available CLI converters
+There are available CLI converters for many platforms.

 * https://github.com/mariuszs/rust-friendlyid (also available in RPM and DEB format)
 * https://github.com/kdubb/SwiftFriendlyId#command-line